 According to Google, a one-second delay in load time can negatively impact conversion rates by as much as 20%.

 Adobe found that as many as 41% of web visitors stopped interacting with content when it took too long to load.

 So, to avoid this conversion killer, it’s a good idea to speed up your site.

-Before taking any action, you will need to get a lay of the land.
-Google’s handy Test My Site tool allows businesses to assess how well their websites perform in terms of speed and offers actionable tips for improving the UX.
+Before taking any action, you must get a lay of the land.
+Google’s handy Test My Site tool allows businesses to assess how well their websites perform in speed and offers actionable tips for improving the UX.
 For example, suggested fixes may include: